 You’ve booked flights to Southeast Asia?
 Awesome!
 This is quite possibly the best idea of your life.
-You’re going to have an amazing time, but in order to be a savvy traveller you need to avoid the most common mistakes that so many first timers visitors to Asia seem to make…
+You’re going to have an amazing time, but in order to be a savvy traveller, you need to avoid the most common mistakes that so many first-time visitors to Asia seem to make…

 Mistake #1: Buying everything before you get there

 There is absolutely no need to go on a big pre-travel shopping spree, buying up bottles of shampoo, books, paracetamol, and cute lightweight tops.
 You can get plenty of clothes, books and all the usual brands of toiletries and pharmacy medicine in Asia!
 Why pack a packet of Strepsils just in case you get a sore throat when you can pick them up from a pharmacy when you’re there?
 (The exception of course is any regular medication prescribed by your doctor.)

 Top tips: Support the locals by buying cheap as chips t-shirts, sarongs and shorts at the markets, and make new friends by swapping books with other travellers.